Lu Han: Endorsements and ambassador roles

 Luhan is one of the most in-demand brand ambassadors in China, particularly among the younger generation.
 His endorsement ranges from local products such as Oppo mobile phones and Baidu interactive maps to international ones like Puma and Cartier SA, of which he is their first Asian endorser.

 On December 1, 2015, Luhan was announced to be the official China ambassador of Star Wars.
 He released a single titled "The Inner Force", which is the official Chinese promotional theme song for Star Wars: The Force Awakens.

 From 2015 to 2016, Luhan appeared on the cover of more than 20 magazines.
 He became the first Chinese celebrity to grace the covers of Elle China, GQ Style, Forbes China, Harper's Bazaar, and Cosmopolitan.
 He broke the record for having more than 200,000 people buy out a 20,000 limited edition run of a magazine cover in one second.

 Personal life

 Relationship

 On October 8, 2017, Luhan and Chinese actress Guan Xiaotong admitted that they were dating.

-Activism
+Political views

 In August 2019, during the 2019–20 Hong Kong protests, Luhan shared photos of the Chinese flag accompanied by the hashtags "the Chinese national flag has 1.4 billion flag bearers" and "I am a flag bearer" on his official Weibo account.